“”&noscript=1” />

 Loch Tulla; 4 miles, easy.
 Afternoon 1.5 miles, easy

 Your loch-side adventure continues as you drive east along the northern shore of Loch Tay.
 Listen to your guides as they share the history of crannogs—circular houses on stilts that date to the Iron Age.
 All across the country, in an age before roads, Scots built on the water not only because people traveled by boat, but also because waterways offered protection against threatening animals and enemies.
 Scientists have found evidence of 18 such crannogs on Loch Tay alone.
 One has been rebuilt, using mostly traditional methods, and now houses the Scottish Crannog Centre, a museum dedicated to demonstrating the skills every crannog homeowner needed, such as making fire by rubbing sticks.
-Walk the footsteps of the original crannog dwellers and immerse yourself in village life with original artifacts and demonstration of textiles and traditional cooking techniques.
+Walk the footsteps of the original crannog dwellers and immerse yourself in village life with original artifacts and demonstrations of textiles and traditional cooking techniques.

 A final one-hour drive from the Crannog Centre will bring you to your accommodation for the next two nights in Kinclaven.
 There will be time to relax and settle in at the hotel before rejoining your group for dinner at the hotel’s elegant restaurant.